jaxriemer/NewRepo/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

 I will slightly be altering the goal of my device.
-For this iteration of my device a
+For this iteration of my device I integrated a display showing the average heartrate of users by section in the crowd.
+This is in addition to the wristbands for each user, that show an individual's heartrate through color.
+The wristband will also have the capability of haptic vibration to signal to the audience when the next performance is about to begin.
+An optional feature is to also vibrate the wristband, pulsing to the tempo of the music.

 ![images](./images/Storyboard2.jpg)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/YqRf_tA6ODs/0.jpg)](https://www.youtube.com/watch?v=YqRf_tA6ODs)

+This prototype video uses LEDs as a stand-in for the display on the stage.
+An Arduino Uno was used to program the individual LEDs.
+A DC motor was used to simulate the vibrations of the wristband.
+The color changes of the wristband are not shown in this prototype video, however, the first prototype video above depicts the same color-changing functionality of the wristband.